wienerdev/wienerdev/README.md

 ### Hello, welcome to my profile! 👋

 - 👨‍💻 Mid Full Stack Developer at ACT Digital
-- 🌱 Graduated in Systems Analysis and Development
+- 🌱 Graduated in Systems Analysis and Development | Post-Graduated (on progress) in Software Architecture
 - 🛠 Studying .NET, Data Structure and Algorithms

 <div>